google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-Mulberry Plant (56)-Silkworm Tree Skip to main content

 Mulberry tea helps to flush fluids and toxins out of the body.
 It is considered a diuretic.
 Also, it helps with weight loss because of its ability to block the absorption of sugars.

 The mulberry most resembles a raspberry but is so soft that harvesting is difficult.
-It must be eaten on the day it is picked but doesn't pack or travel well, so the only reliable way to enjoy the mulberry's unique, fresh flavour is to grow your own.
+It must be eaten on the day it is picked but doesn't pack or travel well, so the only reliable way to enjoy the mulberry's unique, fresh flavor is to grow your own.

 It is usually grown as a standard tree, often with the lower branches removed.
-The tree grows to an incredible age and becomes beautifully gnarled and twisted over the years, which makes it a favourite with children for climbing.
+The tree grows to an incredible age and becomes beautifully gnarled and twisted over the years, which makes it a favorite with children for climbing.

-It may lean and with a mature spread of 9m (30ft) it is unsuitable for the small garden, unless you are happy to be in total shade.
+It may lean and with a mature spread of 9m (30ft), it is unsuitable for the small garden, unless you are happy to be in total shade.

 The mulberry will succeed in all but the coldest areas but prefers a position in full sun.
 Pliny the Elder described it as "the wisest of trees" because it comes into leaf and flower after all risk of frost has passed and drops its leaves in early autumn before the onset of cold weather.